Puerto Rican lizard cuckoo: Distribution and habitat

 The Puerto Rican lizard cuckoo is found throughout the main island of Puerto Rico.
 It might have once resided on Isla Vieques, and a single specimen believed to be a vagrant was collected on St. Thomas in the American Virgin Islands.
 It inhabits a variety of forested landscapes including semi-open woodlands, dense montane forest, dry coastal forest, and swamp forest.
 It is also found in coffee plantations and brushy limestone hills.
 In elevation it is most common between sea level and 900 m but can be found almost to the highest peaks of the island.

 Behavior

 Movement

 The Puerto Rican lizard cuckoo sits motionless for long periods and is more often heard than seen.
 It is non-migratory.

 Feeding

 The Puerto Rican lizard cuckoo mostly forages for prey from the middle to upper layers of the forest, though it also hunts in the understory and on the ground.
 It hunts by stealth, climbing along tree branches or walking on the ground.
-Its principal food is lizards (especially Anolis) and also includes adult and laval insects, eggs, and occasionally frogs.
+Its principal food is lizards (especially Anolis) and also includes adult and larval insects, eggs, and occasionally frogs.